 The WSIB sponsors a registered defined benefit pension plan, supplemental defined benefit pension plan, and other benefits.
 Other benefits include post-retirement benefits for health, dental, vision and life insurance benefits, and other employment benefits for disability income, vacation and attendance programs.
-Refer to note 16 to the consolidated financial statements for more information on these plans.
+Refer to note 16 to the unaudited condensed interim consolidated financial statements for more information on these plans.